 Most investors focus far too much on the short-term.
 They look at how a company has performed in the last year, and they look at its share price movements over the past few weeks or months.
-They’ll read the news and follow the latest updates and then move in or out of shares based on what they think will happen in the months ahead.
+They’ll read the news, follow the latest updates and then move in or out of shares based on what they think will happen in the months ahead.

-Unfortunately most investors underperform the market by several percentage points a year, and short-term investing is one of the major culprits.
-To be better than average you have to do something different, and one key difference is to take a long-term view.
+Unfortunately, most investors underperform the market by several percentage points a year, and short-term investing is one of the major culprits.
+To be better than average, you have to do something different, and one key difference is to take a long-term view.

 Long-term investing is a key component of some of the most famous and successful investors of the last century.
 It separates those who run around in circles like headless chickens from those who understand the timescales in which business and stock market cycles work.

 Long-term investing starts with having long-term goals.
 Although most investors focus on the short-term, they’re usually working towards a long-term goal.
 In most cases, it’s a pension, and a pension is always a long-term commitment.